 Privacy coins are gaining traction as they fly the flag of financial privacy.
-Over the decade, digital currencies have seen their fair share of unjust scrutiny regarding its privacy policies.
+Over the decade, digital currencies have seen their fair share of unjust scrutiny regarding their privacy policies.
 At one point or another, we’ve all heard of the “evil” that is its anonymity hallmark and how its primary users are criminals hiding behind it.
 However, no digital currency is disparaged for this particular feature as much as privacy coins are.

 Most transactions on a blockchain are traceable and can be viewed by the public.
 Addresses can be linked, and someone can reveal the pseudonym’s real identities, which completely disintegrates their privacy.